 - Student Members are full-time students working toward a graduate or post-graduate degree in limnology or related field.
 Student status is limited to a maximum of 6 years.
 The annual dues for students will be as advertised on the SIL website.

-5. Application for Ordinary, Associate, Early Career or Student membership can be made on the SIL website or by contacting the SIL business office.
+5. Application for Regular, Early Career, Family or Student membership can be made on the SIL website or by contacting the SIL business office.

 7. Members in good standing for any given year will have free on-line access to all SIL publications.